Our site engineers only need to inspect external drains and do not need to enter your house or meet with anyone.

 It's not easy to tell, because the system is underground.
 If a ditch runs close to your property, you can take a look to see if you can spot the end of the outlet pipe which would run from your septic tank, and which is often visible.

 You can also take a look in the manhole after your septic tank, which is usually a distribution chamber.
 If you see a number of different entrances to pipes, this more than likely indicates that your septic tank connects to a soakaway system instead.
 Please be careful though if you do take a look, manhole covers can be very heavy to lift!

 The best way to know for sure is for a local specialist to investigate and confirm this for you.
 If you're due to have your tank emptied, why not get in touch and arrange a Septic Tank Health Check with one of our team of engineers?
 They can confirm the type of system you have in place, as well as checking the condition of the tank and the pipe work.
 Call our team today to find out more on 0800 028 9903 or send us a message.

 You have two options:

 Cost-wise, it's not possible to say which of the above options would be the most cost effective.
-This is because so much rests on the ground conditions at your property as to what size of soakaway system you might need - and therefore how much it might cost to install.
-If you need a large soakaway system, you may find that a sewage treatment plant is more cost effective.
+This is because so much rests on the ground conditions at your property as to what size of drainage field you might need - and therefore how much it might cost to install.
+If you need a large drainage field, you may find that a sewage treatment plant is more cost effective.
 Of course, there are a range of prices for sewage treatment plants, so it's worth getting advice on the right one for your property.

-We know that the world of septic tank regulations can be a little mind boggling, so we have produced a quick and easy guide for property owners here.
+We know that the world of septic tank regulations can be a little mind boggling, so we have produced a quick and easy guide for property owners.